Hybrid work approach: building on what lockdown taught us about work

 Let’s not get carried away.
-If you’re reading this, it’s likely you were working flexibly for a long time before lockdown.
+If you’re reading this, it’s likely you were remote working for a long time before lockdown.
 It’s just that we’ve now experienced a more extreme version of it.

-As everyone begins to look to the future, we’ve come up with a list of points to consider as you work out how things might change more permanently for you.
+As everyone begins to look to the flexible future of work, we’ve come up with a list of points to consider as you work out how things might change more permanently for you.

 Because there’s no doubt that something has clicked round in the psyche of many of the UK’s business leaders.
 Some substantial change is on the way.

 For a start, the stats tell an interesting story:

 - About 70% of people say they got as much or more work done when remote working

 - Of those, 29% said they were more productive

 - More than one in 10 business leaders in London say they will move to permanent homeworking